In this article, you will understand step by step how to easily integrate with Azure Active Directory

 For instance, if you manage multiple accounts or would like to connect multiple times to the integration.
 It's automatically titled (Connection 1,2,3 etc), but you can change it to a custom name to make it easier to identify.

-Click on Connect - Click Connect to complete the integration process within the tool.
+For example: scytale-production-env. - Click Connect to complete the integration process within the tool.

 -